 Governmental activities.
-Net position of the District increased from governmental activities by \$1,947,948.
+Net position of the District increased from governmental activities by \$1,029,952.
 Key elements of this change include:

-- District tax levies increased by \$2,786,464 and state revenues increased by \$2,119,857 - Wages and benefits increased in most line items to reflect negotiated agreements.
-Cafeteria plan benefits to employees increased as well. - Capital assets, net of depreciation increased by \$41,138,905.
-As previously stated, the increase was primarily associated with new construction of three new elementary schools and safety & security projects for all elementary and middle school buildings. - Both the student population and employee FTE remained relatively stable, with a slight increase in elementary enrollment. - The Trustees transferred a total of \$1,543,302 from the general, transportation and adult education funds to the elementary interlocal fund.
-At year end, the fund balance in the interlocal fund was \$5,130,791.
+- District tax levies increased by \$1,069,569, state revenues increased by \$3,173,975, and county revenues increased by \$2,687,884. - As stated earlier, the District early implemented GASB Statement 84, Fiduciary Activities, this along with the receipt of the first-year payment of tuition from East Helena K-12 school district, charges for services increased by approximately \$1,900,000. - The Montana Office of Public Instruction amended the payment schedule to schools and moved the District's guarantee tax base (GTB) payment from November to December.
+The result of this change reduced interest revenue by more than 50%. - A substantial reduction in special education disproportionate costs and loss of carryover were the major factors in the loss of revenue in operating grants. - Wages and benefits increased in most line items to reflect negotiated agreements and cafeteria plan benefits to employees increased as well.
+In addition, the District offered a one-time \$25,000 retirement incentive to employees meeting specific criteria.
+Approximately 40 staff opted to retire and receive the incentive.
+Total increases to salaries and benefits, including the retirement incentives was nearly \$4 million. - Capital assets, net of depreciation increased by \$9,773,522.
+As previously stated, the increase was primarily associated with safety & security projects for school buildings. - Student population in the elementary experienced a slight increase.
+The high school population declined and is expected to decline for the next three years as East Helena continues their expansion.
+FTE remained relatively stable. - The Trustees transferred a total of \$2,844,429 from the general, transportation and adult education funds to the elementary interlocal fund.
+At year end, the fund balance in the interlocal fund was \$5,516,065.
 This multidistrict cooperative fund was created for the purpose of purchasing K-12 curriculum and resource adoption, professional development, emergency staffing to achieve accreditation standards, and operational costs for the participating districts, which include but are not limited to one-time staffing costs of participating districts.
-The District plans to offer an early retirement incentive in fiscal year 2020.
-The cost of the incentives will be paid for with the resources in this fund. - Deferred outflows for pensions and other post-employment benefits increased by \$3,933,176 and deferred inflows for pensions and other post-employment benefits increased by \$3,154,217 for an overall net increase of \$778,959.
+The retirement incentive mentioned earlier was paid from this fund.
+In addition, the District paid each teacher a bonus of \$1,000 from this fund.
+Total payments for the retirement incentive and bonuses were more than \$2,459,000. - Deferred outflows for pensions and other post-employment benefits increased by \$248,443 and deferred inflows for pensions and other post-employment benefits decreased by \$1,142,897 for an overall net increase of \$1,391,340.